Kadam-Tushar/Eddy-Analyser/README.md

 ## Brief Explanation of our Approach:

+Note : To view images in high resolutionn goto `img/Outputs`
 - Detected meso-scale eddies using [Okuba-weiss parameter](https://github.com/inviwo/inviwo) from `velocity field` in  dataset.
 <p align="center">
 <a href="" rel="noopener">